desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 ### Backwards Compatibility

-The proposed solution introduces a new set of store keys, it is completely backward compatible.
+The proposed solution introduces a new set of store keys, thus it is completely backward compatible.

 ### Positive